The 10-minute Road Map To Becoming a Junior Full Stack Web Developer

 So you have started your journey into the world of web development.
-But what do you learn first?
-The internet is overloaded with a wealth of information about the millions of different technologies that a web developer can know.
+But what do you learn first as a junior full stack developer?

-This guide has been assembled based on my experience in industry as a junior developer.
-This guide is also a summary of things that I, as a team lead, would expect from junior developers.
+This guide has been assembled based on my experience in industry as a junior developer, as well as the thing's that impress me when hiring junior developers.

 There is a lot of information here - so grab a drink, get comfortable, and let's get started!

 Quick note - Some resources listed contain affiliate links.
 This means I get a small commission if you make a purchase.
 This goes towards keeping my site running and ad free.
 I only display links that I have personally used and found helpful.

 Regardless of your pathway and career goals, there are some things that every developer needs to know.

 - Git/Source control - Every good developer will need to know how to use Git, especially in a team environment.
 So learn how to clone repos, make commits, create branches, and merge code

 - Debugging - Frontend, or backend, there will be bugs.
 Get familiar with the debugging tools for your IDE.
 Speaking of IDE's...